-The Villa Park Little League 2021 Spring Season is coming soon.
-VPLL Spring registration opened on November 1, 2020 and the exciting seasonal events are underway.
-Opening day is set for late February 2021 complete with a parade and opening day ceremonies.
-The Villa Park High School team will also be hosted a Winter Youth Baseball Camp in January.
+The Villa Park Little League 2023 Spring Season is coming soon.
+VPLL Spring registration opened on October 1, 2022 and the exciting seasonal events are underway.
+Opening day is set for late February complete with a parade and opening day ceremonies.
+The Villa Park High School team will also be hosting a Winter Youth Baseball Camp in January.

-Villa Park Little League Tryouts and Registration Schedule
+Villa Park Little League Tryouts & Registration Schedule

 Start dates will be pushed back as we continue to receive guidelines from the State regarding youth sports.
 As of now, tryouts and practices are tentatively scheduled to begin mid-February with the season officially beginning in early March.